functional-jslib/fjl/README.md

 ### Unit testing:
 Unit tests are grouped by exported module:
-'tests/test-listOps.js' - Tests 'listOps' module etc.
+'tests/test-list.js' - Tests 'list' module etc.

 We are using 'chai' and 'mocha' though we may want to move to 'jest' in the future.